 Green light foods are “grow” foods.
 You want to help your child learn to eat as much as they want of these foods, which include all fruits and vegetables.
 Green light foods are: grown and not manufactured, low in calories, high in nutrients, colorful, and usually can be eaten raw.

 Yellow light foods are “slow down” foods.
 These foods are okay to eat everyday, in moderation.
-Yellow light foods include: pasta, rice, bread, tortillas, noodles, eggs, lean meat, chicken, low fat yogurt, nuts and seeds, olive oil, soy foods, whole grains, fish, low fat cheese, and vegetable oil.
+Yellow light foods include: whole grain pasta, brown rice, whole grain bread, tortillas, eggs, lean meat, chicken, Greek yogurt, nuts and seeds, olive oil, soy foods, fish, cheese, and vegetable oil.